matthewwall/weewx-klimalogg/readme.txt

 Pairing

+The Klimalogg console must be associated with a USB transceiver in a process called 'pairing'.
 To pair the console with the USB transceiver, press the USB button on the console.

 Modifications to the weewx configuration file

 Installing this extension will make the following changes to weewx.conf:

 Change wx_binding to kl_binding.
 Klimalogg works best with its own schema, not the wview schema that is the default for weewx.
 This requires changing the data binding from wx_binding to kl_binding in two places, the StdReport and StdArchive sections

 Remove the [Simulator] driver section if it exists.

 Remove the [[StandardReport]] section of [StdReport] if it exists.
 The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.